TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/d/how-to-implement-the-solution.md

 in C.

 Up next, we have our usual main function.
-At this point in the series, we’re pretty use to this syntax.
+At this point in the series, weâ€™re pretty use to this syntax.

 Finally, we have our typical print function.
 In this case, we call writeln and pass a string to it.